 We principally manage our business by geography and report operating results in five segments: the United States, the United Kingdom, Hain Pure Protein, Canada and Europe.
-Each operating segment includes the results of operations attributable to its geographic location except that the United States operating segment includes the results of operations of the Ella's Kitchen brand, which primarily conducts business in the United States and United Kingdom.
-The United Kingdom operating segment includes the results of operations of Tilda for the United Kingdom, the Middle East and North Africa, Continental Europe, United States and India.
+Each operating segment includes the results of operations attributable to its geographic location except that the United States operating segment includes the results of operations of Tilda for the United Kingdom, the Middle East and North Africa, Continental Europe, United States and India.
 We use segment operating income to evaluate segment performance and to allocate resources.
 We believe this measure is most relevant in order to analyze segment results and trends.
 Segment operating income excludes certain general corporate expenses (which are a component of selling, general and administrative expenses) and acquisition related expenses, restructuring and integration charges.